-A: Colonel Macrae was responsible.
-He was the officer

-commanding at Kasur at that time.
+\widetilde{A} : Colonel Macrae was responsible.
+He was the officer commanding at Kasur at that time.

 He took over charge of Sub-divisonal Officership on the evening of the 15th.
 He never heard that any disturbance was caused by the crowd after 3 p.m. on the 11th.
 After 3 p.m. nothing occurred in the city.
-It was quiet, arrests on the 11th itself?-A: On the 12th.
+It was quiet.

-Q: You were also informd that the police were able to make
+Q: You were also informed that the police were able to make arrests on the 11th itself ?-A : On the 12th.

-Q: You were not infromed that any police officer were as-

-saulted on the 12th or subsequent date?
+Q: You were not infromed that any police officer were assaulted on the 12th or subsequent date ?

 A: Attempts were certainly made to assault.
-On the 12th the mob endeavoured to burn down the tehsil and a Sub-Inspector of police was attacked and the Munsif was standing on the 100f of the house and the crowd was going to burn.
+On the 12th the mob endeavoured to burn down the tehsil and a Sub-Inspector of police was attacked and the Munsif was standing on the roof of the house and the crowd was going to burn.

-O: Did any one of the these officials ever make a report to

-you that an attempt was made to assault them?
+Q: Did any one of the these officials ever make a report to you that an attempt was made to assault them?